pouchdb-community/relational-pouch/README.md

 ### Managing relationships

-Entity relationships are encoded using the [Ember Data Model](http://andycrum.github.io/ember-data-model-maker/), format which is a slight simplification of [json:api](http://jsonapi.org/).
+Entity relationships are encoded using the [Ember Data Model](http://andycrum.github.io/ember-data-model-maker/) format, which is a slight simplification of [json:api](http://jsonapi.org/).

 #### One-to-one relationships